azanicareer/citruscankerproject/README.md

 ## Our Solution

 Our project uses the AlexNet convolutional neural network to accurately identify healthy citrus leaves from those affected by citrus canker in real-time.
 By analyzing leaf images, our system provides rapid and precise detection, enabling early intervention and preventive measures.
-Convolutional Layers
- Certainly!
-Here it is formatted for a README:

 ### Convolutional Layers